Schmaltzy Roast Spatchcock Chicken

 Instructions

-2. Make the herby butter by combining the butter, half the chives, garlic, and wild garlic (if you’re using it) in a food processor.
-Blitz until the herbs, garlic and butter are well combined and the butter is bright green.
+2. Make the herby butter by combining 80g butter, half the 15g chives, 2 cloves garlic, and 10g wild garlic (if using) in a food processor.
+Blitz until smooth, bright green, and well combined.
+Season generously with ground sea salt and pepper to taste.

 • Prep Time: 20 min